-A justice on Israel’s Supreme Court since May 2004, Edna Arbel was born in Jerusalem on June 22, 1944.
-Her Czech-born father, Yizhak Englander (1915–2002), immigrated to Palestine from Poland in 1933, studied law and Arabic studies at the Hebrew University of Jerusalem and practiced law in Jerusalem.
-In 1943 he married Tova Estreicher (1917–1989), who was born in Budapest, arrived in Palestine at the age of two, studied administration and became a civil servant in the Ministry of Justice.
+A justice on Israel’s Supreme Court from 2004 to 2014, Edna Arbel was born in Jerusalem on June 22, 1944.
+Her Czech-born father, Yizhak Englander (1915–2002), immigrated to Palestine from Poland in 1933, studied law and Arabic studies at the Hebrew University of Jerusalem, and practiced law in Jerusalem.
+In 1943 he married Tova Estreicher (1917–1989), who was born in Budapest, arrived in Palestine at the age of two, studied administration, and became a civil servant in the Ministry of Justice.
 Their second daughter, Judith, was born in 1951.

 In addition to her judicial work, Arbel has lectured on criminal law at Tel Aviv University and attended international conferences, primarily such as deal with criminal law or the laws of evidence.